rp42dev/MS-4-Django-Full-Stack-Project/README.md

 ### **Toasts for messages**
 - Bootstrap toast template used to display backend messages.
-- Message level checks levels 40 error, 30 warling, 25 success, and info for rest of the messages.
+- Message levels 40 error, 30 warling, 25 success, and info for rest of the messages.
 - Bootstrap Toast used to display cart content if user adds new item or hovers over cart icon in nav bar.
 - Support messages toast is shown if user hover over message icon in nav bar.